ilayG2004/CompilerProject/README.md

 1/8/2024:
   Created OCaml types for basic python expressions.
 Leaving out implementation of strings, and arrays for now, until I update the stack language to support that in the future.
 Created a doc to keep track of expressions from Python -> OCaml types.

+1/10/2024:
+  Completed parsing for boolean expressions.
+Partial completion of if statements, def, and for and while loops.
+Parsing python expressions is far more complex and time-consuming since the context of an expression depends on several characters that come before it.